BaelLordofAll/aider/README.md

 - **Auto-Run Evolution**: Automatically initiates system evolution to keep the system up-to-date and optimized.

 - **Master Orchestrator**: Provides high-level control and orchestration of the entire system.

+- **Ba'el**: An advanced orchestrator for system evolution and innovation.

+- **Innovative Idea Generation**: Generates ideas for monetization and system enhancement.

 ### Ethical Guidelines